anidea/Anidea-FX-Framework/README.md

 This is a generic framework for running different games on escape room props and connecting them with different management software.

 ## Downloading
-Please note that when you first download and unzip the software you must rename the containing folder to "Anidea-FX-Framework" or the Arduino software will not be able to open it.
+Please note that when you first download and unzip the software you must rename the containing folder to "Anidea-FX-Framework" or the Arduino software will not be able to open it correctly.

 ## Required Libraries
 To compile the program you must have the following libraries installed: